 Tympanometry tests the health of the middle ear and the mobility of the conduction bones and the eardrum (tympanic membrane).
 To accomplish this, the exam utilizes specialized equipment to produce variations in air pressure within the ear canal.
 Not technically a hearing exam, tympanometry measures energy transmission through the middle ear.

-You can purchase hearing aids at hundreds of different places in Arizona, from online shops to membership-only warehouse clubs to the offices of audiologists and hearing aid specialists.
-So why should you purchase a hearing aid from Sound Relief Hearing Center?
+You can purchase hearing aids at hundreds of different places in Arizona.
+So why should you purchase hearing aids from Sound Relief Hearing Center?
 We offer professional hearing tests, decades of experience, and personalized treatments.
 Plus, we only offer the best hearing aids available, and we provide a variety of options designed to meet any budget.
 To ensure that your selected hearing aid produces great results, we can customize the device to suit your needs and preferences.
 Above all, we promise to make your experience memorable and to provide you with the greatest return on your investment in your hearing health.

 Cerumen, more commonly known as ear wax, is a yellowish, wax-like substance secreted in the ear canal.
 It protects and cleans the skin of the ear canal and assists with lubrication.
 Plus, it can protect the ear from bacteria, fungi, insects, water, and other unwelcome matter.
 However, sometimes ears produce too much ear wax, and it may become impacted and press against the eardrum.
 This impaction can impair your ability to hear and produce general discomfort.
 For help, contact Sound Relief Hearing Center.
 We can use specific tools and techniques to safely remove the ear wax.